Piet Rooijakkers

-Piet Rooijakkers (born August 16, 1980 in Gerwen, North Brabant) is a road bicycle racer from the Netherlands.
+Piet Rooijakkers (born 16 August 1980) is a road bicycle racer from the Netherlands.
 He retired after the 2010 season after his previous team did not offer him a contract extension.

 Biography

-After Rooijakkers finished his Bachelor's degree in business in 2002, he decided to find a part-time job so he would have enough time for cycling.
+Rooijakkers was born in Gerwen, North Brabant.
+After finishing his bachelor's degree in business in 2002, he decided to find a part-time job so he would have enough time for cycling.
 In 2003, he joined the cycling team "Lowik Meubelen-Tegeltoko".
 He started the Olympia's Tour in that same year, but fell in the fifth stage and could not race for the remainder of the season.